rubocode/iTask/concepts/classes/flags/complexity/index.md

 ## Complexity

 This is an indication of the difficulty level of the a thing — simple or complex.
-You can use _high_, _medium_ and _low_ effectively.
-You can use _none_ as the default.
+You can also use _high_, _medium_ and _low_ effectively with _none_ as the default to indicate indifference.